 Wearable devices add a personal layer of safety for each swimmer.
 These systems often use lightweight, comfortable wearables, like wristbands or clips, that swimmers can easily wear in the water.
 These devices monitor individual activity, such as how long a person has been submerged.
 If a swimmer stays underwater beyond a safe time limit, the wearable sends an alert directly to the system hub and your lifeguard staff.
 This technology is especially useful for keeping a close watch on children or large groups.
 WAVE’s Swimmer Alert wearables are a great example of how this technology integrates seamlessly into your existing safety protocols, providing precise information about who needs help and where they are.

-The Role of AI and Computer Vision
+How AI and Computer Vision Improve Safety

 Modern drowning detection systems often use artificial intelligence (AI) and computer vision to spot signs of distress that the human eye might miss.
 AI-powered systems are trained to recognize unusual movements, patterns, or behaviors that indicate a swimmer is struggling.
 This technology can analyze factors like body positioning and lack of motion to determine if someone needs help.
 By using advanced algorithms, these systems can effectively monitor crowded pools or low-visibility water conditions.
 This intelligent oversight gives your lifeguards an extra set of eyes, helping them focus their attention where it’s needed most.
 You can learn more about how it works to see how this technology can be applied at your facility.

-Accuracy and False Alarm Rates
+Balancing Accuracy and False Alarms

 For a drowning detection system to be effective, your team has to trust it.
 A system that constantly sends false alarms can lead to alert fatigue, causing lifeguards to become desensitized to real emergencies.
 Top-tier systems achieve high accuracy by monitoring multiple data points at once, such as underwater movement, body position, and the duration of submersion.
 This comprehensive approach helps distinguish between playful underwater activity and genuine distress, significantly reducing the rate of false alarms.
 When evaluating different products, be sure to ask about their accuracy rates.
 A reliable system builds confidence and ensures your staff responds with urgency every time an alert is triggered.